 Fluctuations in currency exchange rates and interest rates may have an impact on our financial performance.
 We receive virtually all of our revenues in dollars, while some of our operating expenses, including certain employee costs and crew costs, are denominated in euros and in British pounds.
 As a result, we are exposed to foreign exchange risk.
-However, we also maintain cash balances in euros and British pounds, which amounted to approximately \$8.0 million and \$1.2 million as of December 31, 2019.
+However, we also maintain cash balances in euros and British pounds, which amounted to approximately \$1.8 million and \$1.5 million as of December 31, 2020.
 We monitor exchange rate fluctuations on a continuous basis and we also hedge movements in currency exchange rates.
 However, there is still a risk that currency fluctuations will have a negative effect on our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders.

-Increased regulatory oversight, uncertainty relating to the nature and timing of the phasing out of LIBOR, and agreement on any new alternative reference rates may adversely impact our ability to manage our exposure to fluctuations in interest rates and borrowing costs.
+Increased regulatory oversight, uncertainty relating to the nature and timing of the phasing out of the London Interbank Offered Rate ("LIBOR"), and agreement on any new alternative reference rates may adversely impact our ability to manage our exposure to fluctuations in interest rates and borrowing costs

-On July 27, 2017, the United Kingdom Financial Conduct Authority ("FCA"), which regulates LIBOR, announced that the continuation of LIBOR on the current basis is not guaranteed after 2021.
-There is therefore no guarantee the LIBOR reference rate will continue in its current form post 2021.
+The United Kingdom Financial Conduct Authority ("FCA"), which regulates LIBOR, has announced that it will phase-out LIBOR by the end of 2023.
+It is unclear whether an extension will be granted or new methods of calculating LIBOR will be established such that it continues to exist after 2023, or if alternative rates or benchmarks will be adopted.
 Various alternative reference rates are being considered in the financial community.
 The Secured Overnight Financing Rate has been proposed by the Alternative Reference Rate Committee, a committee convened by the U.S. Federal Reserve that includes major market participants and on which regulators participate, as an alternative rate to replace U.S. dollar LIBOR.
 However, it is not possible at this time to know the ultimate impact a phase-out of LIBOR may have.
-The changes may adversely affect the trading market for LIBOR based agreements, including our credit facilities, interest rate swaps and Preference Units.
+The changes may adversely affect the trading market for LIBOR based agreements, including our credit facilities, interest rate swaps and Preference Shares.
+We may need to negotiate the replacement benchmark rate on our credit facilities and interest rate swaps, and the use of an alternative rate or benchmark may negatively impact our interest rate expense.
+Any other contracts entered into in the ordinary course of business which currently refer to, use or include LIBOR may also be impacted.

-Further, if a LIBOR rate is not available on a determination date during the floating rate period for any of our LIBOR based agreements, the terms of such agreements will require alternative determination procedures which may result in interest or distribution payments differing from expectations and could affect our profit and the market value of our Preference Units.
+Further, if a LIBOR rate is not available on a determination date during the floating rate period for any of our LIBOR based agreements, the terms of such agreements will require alternative determination procedures which may result in interest or distribution payments differing from expectations and could affect our profit and the market value of our Preference Shares.